 How can you achieve that?
 By raising prices?
 Getting clearer on who you want to work with?

-Figure out what your dream is, and what you actually want?
+Figure out what your dream is, and what do you actually want?

 Don’t lose track of what a sustainable business means to you.
 It’s about more than just getting clients and getting paid.
 Like working with the right clients, charging the right amount, going on vacation, and resting – not just working around the clock.
 It’s a shame that creative business owners don’t think enough about their business.